Ghost goal: Bayer Leverkusen v 1899 Hoffenheim, 2013–14 Bundesliga

 On 18 October 2013, Stefan Kiessling of Bayer Leverkusen was involved in a ghost-goal situation against 1899 Hoffenheim.
 He appeared to have missed the net on a header attempt off a corner.
 He turned away in frustration only to have his teammates come and celebrate with him seconds later.
 Upon further review, the ball had ended up in the back of the net after squeezing through a hole in the side netting, unnoticed by everybody at the time.
 The goal was allowed and was the cause of much debate after the match.

 Wrexham v Kidderminster Harriers, 2013–14 Conference Premier

-On 16 November 2013, Adrian Cieslewicz of Wrexham was involved in a situation of this kind.
+On 16 November 2013, Adrian Cieślewicz of Wrexham was involved in a situation of this kind.
 With Wrexham down 2–0 at Kidderminster Harriers in a Conference Premier game, Cieslewicz burst into the penalty area and appeared to slot the ball into the bottom corner of the net.
 However, the ball had actually squeezed through a hole in the net, and referee Amy Fearn originally disallowed the goal.
 After six minutes of consultation, with her assistants amidst protests from the Wrexham players, the goal was awarded.
 However, Kidderminster took advantage of the delay in the match and scored to make it 3–1.